YourWaifuIsShip/Azur-Lane-Guides/AL Tierless Guide.md

 ## Changelog as of last major update (05/03/2022)

-- Added ROC Anshan and Changchun.
-More to come.
+- Added ROC Anshan and Changchun; SN Kyiv, Kronshtadt.
+- VOLGA STILL PENDING due to her barrage being probably borked (she has Essex's, which SHOULD NOT be intentional).

 <br/><br/>
 ---